Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Log in to the AWS account by using read-only credentials.
 Review the GuardDuty finding to determine which API calls initiated the finding.
 Use Amazon Detective to review the API calls in context.
 - [ ] Log in to the AWS account by using administrator credentials.
 Review the GuardDuty finding for details about the IAM credentials that were used.
 Use the IAM console to add a DenyAll policy to the IAM principal.
 - [ ] Log in to the AWS account by using read-only credentials.
 Review the GuardDuty finding to determine which API calls initiated the finding.
 Use AWS CloudTrail Insights and AWS CloudTrail Lake to review the API calls in context.

-### Company A has an AWS account that is named Account A. Company A recently acquired Company B, which has an AWS account that is named Account B. Company B stores its files in an Amazon S3 bucket.
-The administrators need to give a user from Account A full access to the S3 bucket in Account B. After the administrators adjust the IAM permissions for the user in Account A to access the S3 bucket in Account B, the user still cannot access any files in the S3 bucket.
-Which solution will resolve this issue?

-- [x] In Account B, create a bucket ACL to allow the user from Account A to access the S3 bucket in Account B.
-- [ ] In Account B, create an object ACL to allow the user from Account A to access all the objects in the S3 bucket in Account B.
-- [ ] In Account B, create a bucket policy to allow the user from Account A to access the S3 bucket in Account B.
-- [ ] In Account B, create a user policy to allow the user from Account A to access the S3 bucket in Account B.

 ### A company wants to receive an email notification about critical findings in AWS Security Hub.
 The company does not have an existing architecture that supports this functionality.
 Which solution will meet the requirement?